isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2022-02-18-Launch-of-New-Accreditation-Scope-under-Auditing-Organisation-Scheme.md

 Interested AOs will be assessed based on CT 17 – SAC Criteria for Accreditation of Auditing Organisations under Auditing Organisation Accreditation Scheme.
 The specific requirements for food establishments AOs are detailed in Appendix 3 of SAC CT 17.

-Application for accreditation is now open through the SAC accreditation portal, SACiNet.
+Application for accreditation is now open through the SAC accreditation portal, SACiNet[SACiNet] (https://sacinet.enterprisesg.gov.sg/sac/forms/sacinet/sacinet-logon-external.form).
 Please contact your account manager for more details.